google/truth/subject_builder_design.md

 ### Message

 The message doesn't go at the beginning, as discussed above.
-We chose to make it the second call, rather than putting it after `about` or after `that`:
+We chose to make it the second call, rather than putting it after `about` or `that`:

-After `about` isn't a good option because many assertion chains don't call `about`.
+Putting it immediately after `about` isn't a good option because many assertion chains don't call `about`.
 Additionally, supporting it after `about` would mean supporting it on the `CustomSubjectBuilder` type, which would mean giving that type a self type, an additional complication on a type that's already difficult to understand.

-After `that` isn't a good option for three main reasons:
+Putting it immediately after `that` isn't a good option for three main reasons:

 First, messages are often long, so they break the flow of the assertion chain.
 We'd rather keep them out of the core of the assertion, `that(foo).isBar()`.

-Second, putting the message after `that` would require `Subject` to have a self type.
-Now, `Subject` *does* have a self type, but most subjects don't use it correctly, including many of Truth's built-in subjects.
-Additionally, it adds complexity.
-So we may still remove it.
+Second, putting the message immediately after `that` would require `Subject` to have a self type.
+This would add complexity, as already discussed in the context of `CustomSubjectBuilder`.
+In the case of `Subject`, the complexity is especially large for `Subject` classes that permit subtypes.
+Note also that users are likely to expect "`Subject<S>`" to mean "a `Subject` for assertions on type `S`" rather than "a `Subject` whose own type is `S`."

-Third, we'd need to avoid some of the other problems with `Subject.named`.
-It currently mutates the `Subject`, supports only a single name (rather than the multiple messages supported by `withMessage`), and is ignored by ~25% of assertion implementations.
-This may be fixable, probably by passing a `Subject.Factory` parameter to the `Subject` constructor, but it would further complicate things.
+Third, `Subject` instances would need a way to create new instances of themselves with a message added.
+This may be doable, probably by passing a `Subject.Factory` parameter to the `Subject` constructor.
+But it would further complicate things, again especially in the presence of subclasses.

 Note that the message can't come after the assertion itself because, if the assertion throws an exception, the `withMessage` call would never happen.
 (We